zerotier/libzt/docs/linux_zt_sdk.md

 Imagine a flat, encrypted, no-configuration LAN for all of your Linux applications.

-This short tutorial will show you how to enable ZeroTier functionality for Linux applications using static-linking and dynamic linking methods.
+This short tutorial will show you how to inject ZeroTier functionality into your application by dynamic linking via `LD_PRELOAD`.

 ## Use with Docker